Can you believe that school days are almost upon us (yet) again?

 Never fear, lavender is here!

-I talk about lavender as a stress and anxiety relief solution pretty often on the Aroma Outfitters blog because it works.
+I talk about lavender as a stress solution pretty often on the Aroma Outfitters blog because it works.
 (No, really, here’s a little science to back me up.)
 If I ever have a surplus of any one essential oil on hand, it’s almost always lavender, because we go through it faster than just about any other oil.